Amrit Kaur (actress)

 Amrit Kaur (born June 4, 1993) is a Canadian actress, producer, and writer, best known for her role as Bela Malhotra on the 2021 HBO Max series, The Sex Lives of College Girls.
+She is a company member of Gracemoon Arts Theatre, Salon, and Gallery.

 Early life and education

-Amrit Kaur grew up in a Sikh family in Markham, Ontario.
+Amrit Kaur grew up in an Punjabi Sikh family in Markham, Ontario.
 Her parents emigrated from India to Canada before she was born.

 She began acting as an extracurricular in high school, serving as the senior captain of her school's improv team.
 She earned her BFA in theatre from the School of the Arts, Media, Performance & Design at York University in Toronto.
+In her early twenties, she met acting coach Michèle Lonsdale-Smith, whom she credits to have been instrumental in her artistic growth and career.